christopherhurt/Pioned/README.md

 ## Todo

-- [ ] Make game canvas entire window dimensions, add resive event listener, overlay chat
 - [ ] Performance: only draw visible characters
 - [ ] Performance: only redraw map if parts of the visible map changed (socket messages)
 - [ ] Use environment variables to set the (websocket) host
-- [ ] Better aesthetics
-    - [ ] Find character images.
-    - [ ] Add current random color mask on top (so players look different)
+- [ ] Add current random color mask on top of players
-    - [ ] Add direction and walking animations

 ## Completed Tasks
 - [x] Add movable player